Skip to contentSkip to navigationSkip to topbar

 Modal congratulating a user at the end of a Modal flow

-Contextual feedback indicator (Inline messaging)
+Contextual feedback indicator (Help Text)

-Contextual feedback indicator (Inline messaging) page anchor
+Contextual feedback indicator (Help Text) page anchor

 • You’re communicating a direct response to a user action.